fabifors/aquarius/readme.md

 ### Quire - A simple and elegant notetaking app
 The project is an in browser rich text editor built upon the open source Quill wysiwyg editor architecture.
 The app works without a back-end and instead utilizing local storage as storage method.
-I lets the user create notes, format and style them and save and organize a collection of notes.
+It lets the user create notes, format and style them and save and organize a collection of notes.

-The code is has documentation through out and any part that isn't self explanatory will likely be preceded by a comment that explains the following codes purpose.
+The code has documentation through out and any part that isn't self explanatory will likely be preceded by a comment that explains the following codes purpose.
 Below you will find an index of the different files in the project.

 ###Javascript.

 The code is structured in a object oriented manner and split in to six javascript files with their own distinct area of concern.
-The are implemented in index.html in the following order.
+They are implemented in index.html in the following order.

 quill.js: this file contains the modifications and initializing of the quill rich text editor.
 The actual script for Quil is linked by a CDN on line 204 in index.html.